root-project/root/README/ReleaseNotes/v604/index.md

 ### Core

 - Properly handle the case of an executable with a space in its full pathname when search for linked in library.
 This fixes [ROOT-8019].
-- Reduce autoparse occasions by autoloading libraries also based on their type_info-derived name, instead of only their normalized name.

 ### Meta Library